DNofulla/DNofulla/README.md

 ### I'm Daniel Nofulla 😄

-I am a senior Computer Science student at SUNY Albany!
-I am pursuing a Bachelor of Science in Computer Science & Applied Mathematics and I graduate in Spring of 2022.
-I am an aspiring Full Stack Software Engineer!
-I always love learning new things!
+I am a recent Computer Science graduate from at SUNY Albany!
+I received a Bachelor of Science in Computer Science & Applied Mathematics!

 - 📫 How to reach me:
   - Email: <a href="mailto:dnofulla@outlook.com">dnofulla@outlook.com</a>